brianhod/EFCore/README.md

 # EFCore
-Some Tips and Tricks about EF Cores
+Some Tips and Tricks about EF Core